 What rises from the ashes will be a conglomeration of the best features, adapted from a multitude of what are now the most popular sites.
 Just as Facebook did with Friendster, Quora is the next step in the evolutionary chain as far as technology and social media go.
 It is meant to be a useful knowledge indexing tool, a database of information provided by users, reviewed by users, edited by users and flagged as useful or not by users.

 Think of a Twitter feed with only questions and relevant answers.

-So far Quora has made a name for itself by attracting some very well known individuals who have provided other Quora users with a behind the scenes look at their work.
-Quora was co-founded in 2009 by Adam D’Angelo, who quit his lucrative job at Facebook to start the new site, and Charlie Cheever.
-Initially it was mostly being used by people familiar with the Silicon Valley scene.
-By December of 2010, after a few news stories recognized more and more high profile people, like Facebook co-founder Dustin Moskovitz, Foursquare director of business development Tristan Walker, Pandora Radio founder Tim Westergren and even Dallas Mavericks owner Mark Cuban, use of the site grew exponentially.
+Quora was co-founded in 2009 by Adam D’Angelo and Charlie Cheever, both formerly of Facebook.
+Initially, it was mostly being used by people familiar with the Silicon Valley scene.
+By December of 2010, after a few news stories recognized more and more high profile people, like Facebook co-founder Dustin Moskovitz, Foursquare director of business development Tristan Walker, Pandora Radio founder Tim Westergren, and even Dallas Mavericks owner Mark Cuban, use of the site grew exponentially.

 Unfortunately, the plethora of new users means the value of Quora’s content is likely to decrease.
 Already Quora users are seeing a spike in the number of planted questions, answered in a positive fashion by the companies that planted them.